Towards Interpretable and Efficient Attention: Compressing All by Contracting a Few: Experiments

 \section{Experiments}

-In this section, we evaluate the interpretability and efficiency of the proposed inherently interpretable attention, CBSA, and the CBT models built upon it.
-Since natural images often lie on low-dimensional subspaces~\cite{Vidal:2016-GPCA, Pope:2021}, we focus on classical visual tasks such as image classification and semantic segmentation, where higher resolutions generally lead to better accuracy~\cite{Nguyen:2024, Wang:2025}.
-Experimental results copied from their original work will be in grey color, otherwise the results will be reproduced by us in varied settings for fair comparisons.
+{\mcb In this section, we evaluate the interpretability and the efficiency of the proposed CBSA and the CBTs built upon CBSA.
+As natural images often lie on low-dimensional subspaces~\cite{Vidal:2016-GPCA, Pope:2021}, we focus on classical visual tasks such as image classification and semantic segmentation, where higher resolutions generally lead to better accuracy~\cite{Nguyen:2024, Wang:2025}.

-\myparagraph{Baseline and training configuration} We primarily compare CBSA with previous interpretable attention mechanisms grounded in \mcr2, along with pioneering and classical Transformer-based models.
-Table~\ref{tab:baseline} summarizes these baselines with brief descriptions.
-Results directly copied from the original papers are shown in grey, while the others are reproduced by us under varied settings for fair comparisons.
-Unless otherwise specified, the training configuration follows that of the baselines, with detailed information provided in Appendix~\ref{app:exp-details}.
+\myparagraph{Baseline and training configuration} We compare our CBSA to the vanilla softmax attention~\cite{Vaswani:NIPS2017-Transformer, Dosovitskiy:ICLR2021-ViT}, and interpretable attention mechanisms based on \mcr2, \eg, CRATE~\cite{Yu:NIPS2023-CRATE}, ToST~\cite{Wu:ICLR2025-ToST} and DEPICT~\cite{Wen:NIPS24-DEPICT}.
+Table~\ref{tab:baseline} summarizes the baselines with brief descriptions.
+The results in gray are cited directly from the corresponding papers; whereas the others are reproduced under varied settings for fair comparisons.
+By default, the training configuration follows the baselines, with detailed information provided in Appendix~\ref{app:exp-details}.

-\myparagraph{Implementation detail} We over-parameterize the projection step that maps tokens back to the ambient space, where the projection matrix should theoretically be $\Us$, by a set of independently learned parameter matrices.
-This trick is also adopted by MSSA~\cite{Yu:NIPS2023-CRATE} and TSSA~\cite{Wu:ICLR2025-ToST}, and its impact has been investigated in~\cite{Hu:NIPS2024}.
-In short, although this relaxation compromises the theoretical rigor, it is crucial for achieving better accuracy.
-In addition, the positive scalar $\kappa$ in \eqref{eq:update-Z} is implemented as a learnable parameter without constraining its sign.
-This allows the model to flexibly choose between compression and de-compression.
-We provide the PyTorch implementation in Appendix~\ref{app:algor}.
+\myparagraph{Implementation detail} The projection back to the ambient space, which should theoretically be a left multiplication by $\U_k$, is over-parameterized with an independently learnable matrix.
+This strategy is also adopted in MSSA~\cite{Yu:NIPS2023-CRATE} and TSSA~\cite{Wu:ICLR2025-ToST}, and its effect has been analyzed in~\cite{Hu:NIPS2024}.
+In short, although this relaxation compromises the theoretical rigour, it is crucial for achieving better accuracy. {\mc In addition, the step sizes $\eta$ in \eqref{eq:cross-attn} and $\kappa$ in \eqref{eq:update-Z} are implemented as learnable parameters without constraining their sign.
+This enables the model to adaptively switch between compression and decompression as needed.} The PyTorch implementation is provided in Appendix~\ref{app:algor}.